sysmulch/docs/docs/moodle-installation-ubuntu-server.md

 # Installing Moodle on an Ubuntu Server

-This installation guide is to help you install Moodle on a server running Ubuntu.
+This installation guide is meant to help you install the Moodle application on a server running Ubuntu.
 If you have not used Moodle before, explore [these ways to try Moodle](https://moodle.com/news/try-moodle/).

 The steps in this guide have been tested on Moodle version 4.0.